takari/takari-target-platform/target platform work items.md

 Maven checks for missing pom.xml files during each build.
 May not be worth fixing because we want to enforce presence of pom.xml files.
 Like with metadata.xml files, severity depends on network configuration.

+# Target platform configuration for maven-plugin projects

+Long-term, we will may need separate target platform to define artifacts used by the build itself, i.e. similar to how Maven separates <dependencies> and
+<pluginDependencies>.
+This is not require for "target platform v1.0"